-There are a lot of exciting health technology innovations today that are at the disposal of both patients and medical professionals.
+There are many exciting health technology innovations today that are at the disposal of both patients and medical professionals.

 Some critics are frowning upon the lack of personal touch of the newest advances in health technology, but these innovations are needed and are here to stay and develop further.
 Here they are:

-It was already practiced before the pandemic but Online Consultations surged well into the rampage of the Covid virus.
-It branched out into health monitors as a substitute for doctors being unable physically to check the patients’ vital signs.
-It developed further into other technologies that promote overall wellness such as apps on our smartphones to keep track of our obesity reduction record, calorie consumption, heart health, and others.
+Doctors already practiced online consultations for any disease, but when the Covid virus ramped up, many people sought out an online consultation.
+It branched out into health monitors to substitute for doctors’ inability to check the patients’ vital signs physically.
+It developed further into other technologies that promote overall wellness, such as apps on our smartphones to track our obesity reduction record, calorie consumption, heart health, etc.

 There are beneficial immersive experiences that Virtual Reality provides.
-Both medical practitioners and patients are rewarded with its potential to improve healthcare delivery.
+Both medical practitioners and patients are rewarded with their potential to improve healthcare delivery.

 Imagine an almost realistic and low-risk simulated platform for the training of future surgeons.
-In the field of orthopedics, pain management, or mental health, immersion in virtual reality software can produce better results and better comprehension on the part of the patients of what they are experiencing medically.
+In orthopedics, pain management, or mental health, immersion in virtual reality software can produce better results and better comprehension on the part of the patients of what they are experiencing medically.

 There is much debate on the efficacy of chemotherapy in the treatment of cancers.
-Nanotechnology has made it possible for medical treatment on the molecular level rather than on the whole body (even if other parts don’t need treatment).
+However, nanotechnology has made it possible for medical treatment on the molecular level rather than on the whole body (even if other parts don’t need therapy).

-Nanopharmaceuticals focuses on delivering smaller drugs with precise execution methods.
-This technology ultimately aims to apply chemotherapy only on target tumors rather than the whole body because the other anatomical parts don’t need the drugs being applied.
+Nanopharmaceuticals focuses on delivering more minor drugs with precise execution methods.
+The ultimate goal of this technology is to only administer chemo drugs on the target tumor rather than the whole body.

-Think about the scenario today when a patient needs a certain organ or limb and because of delays in supply delivery, the operation needed to perform the procedure can’t proceed.
+Think about the scenario today when a patient needs a specific organ or limb, and because of delays in supply delivery, the operation required to perform the procedure can’t proceed.

-Health Technology is a field that is exciting and full of potential to improve the standard of health and fitness of humankind.
+Health Technology is a field that is exciting and full of potential to improve the standard of health and fitness.
 Stay tuned for more innovations in the months and years to come!